 What demographic data did you use?

-GOSA; EHHS Registration Documents; Infinite Campus

-What does the demographic data tell you?
+GOSA; EHHS Registration Documents; Infinite Campus What does the demographic data tell you?
 Economically Disadvantaged, Hispanic student population, and English Learners all rank higher than the state average at EHHS.
 This trend is significant in identifying the needs of the students, teachers, and leaders of the school.
 The EHHS team will need support and interventions to help the student population prepare for college and career readiness.
 Many of our families do not have technology within the homes to help students with learning or to help parents with communication.
 In addition, it is difficult for parents to attend school functions due to transportation or work schedules.
-The COVID 19 pandemic of the 2019-2020 school year revealed many homes without internet connection which was crucial to communication at the time.
-Extra efforts were in effect in utilizing phone communication through our parent liaison and paras; however, parent involvement suffered due to COVID restrictions.
-In comparison to other schools within the system, EHHS will face significantly more challenges in an effort to raise the level of achievement among its students.
+Parent involvement is creeping back to the trend of improving after COVID setbacks.
+Student apathy and the transient nature of the population is affecting the population negatively.
+In comparison to other schools within the system, EHHS will continue to face significantly more challenges in an effort to raise the level of achievement among its students the level of achievement among its students.